FREQUENTLY ASKED QUESTIONS

 The COVID-19 pandemic has disproportionately affected the events, tourism and entertainment industries for over 18 months; we feel that it is important to provide a safety net of sorts to our festival suppliers.
 We hope you agree.

 Yes, although as the festival site is a public park and set on a slope some areas are less accessible than others, so we advise caution.

 There are accessible toilets located in the Bicheno Memorial Hall.

-Importantly, everyone under the age of 18 must be accompanied by an adult at all times.
+Of course!
+Importantly, everyone needs a valid ticket to enter and anyone under the age of 18 must be accompanied by an adult at all times.
 The festival is not a child minding service!

 Nope.
 You also can't bring your pony, goat or ferret.